parvez86/MyReactEShop/README.md

 # EshppingCenter
-A React online shoppping application that displays various types of products.
-Users acan get & buy these products.
+A React online shopping application that displays various types of products.
+Users can get & buy these products.
 The authentication and product data is stored using Redux Toolkit.

 Features
 =============